mfldavidson/we_the_people_issues/README.md

 Documentation for We the People API with example response data: https://petitions.whitehouse.gov/developers/get-code

 #### Database
-I expect my database schema to include 2 tables
+I expect my database schema to include 3 tables

-The entities each table will represent are: petitions and issues (tags)
+The entities each table will represent are:
+- petitions
+- issues (tags)
+- types

-There will be a many to many or relationship between the two tables
+There will be a many to many relationship between petitions and issues and between petitions and types

 I will be populating the database by requesting the API and loading the response in to a .sqlite database file which my Flask app will rely on and have models to describe